awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

 This function demonstrates how to you can change the origin domain name based on the CloudFront\-Viewer\-Country header, so content is served from an origin closer to the viewer's country\.

 Based on the value of the CloudFront\-Viewer\-Country header, you can change the origin domain name so content is served from an origin nearer to viewer's country\.
+This can have advantages such as the following:

 + It reduces latencies when the region specified is nearer to the viewer's country\.